 The latter, together with $x_i(t_{i0})=x_{i0}\to x_0$, implies that $x_i(T)\to x_0$.
 Therefore, in view of \eqref{cifwpwd} and \tn{e-$\lim_{i\to\infty}g_i=g$}, we have

 This completes the proof of the theorem. \end{proof}

-\begin{Rem} Let $H_i,H$, $i\in\N$ be as above.
+\begin{Rem} Consider $H$ as above.
 Assume that $g$ is a proper, lower semicontinuous function.
 Let $V$ be the value function associated with $(H^{\ast},g)$.
 Applying Theorem \ref{thm-lscvvfs-1} to $H_i:=H$, $g_i:=g$, we obtain that the value function $V$ is lower semicontinuous. \end{Rem}